 Later, the island was conquered by Radamantys, the King of Phaestos from Crete Island.
 One of his key generals Thoas was the son of Dionysos and Ariadne.
 Thoas married Myrina, who was daughter of the king of Thessaly Kritheas.
 Since then the capital of Lemnos was named after this lady.

 From the year 450 BC. two big cities were developed Myrina and Hephaestia (Ifestia).
 Ifestia was named after the God Hephaestus.
 It is important to mention that Ifestio in Greek means "volcano".
-Another important city in ancient times was Poliochni, who was like sister of Troy.
+Another important city in ancient times was Poliochni, who was like a sister to Troy.
 Troy lays exactly on the other side of the sea.
-During this period the island hit its own coins and, according to historians of that period, the island had greater affinity with mainland Greece than with Asia Minor.
+During this period the island had its own coins and, according to historians of that period, the island had greater affinity with mainland Greece than with Asia Minor.

 In the 4th and 3rd centuries BC, Lemnos was occupied by Macedonians and in the 2nd century by the Romans.
 Then came the Macedonians, the Athenians, the Byzantines and the Venetians.